Kadhalukku Mariyadhai: Production

 Kadhalukku Mariyadhai is the Tamil remake of Fazil's Malayalam film Aniyathipraavu.
 Initially, he was keen on casting a debutant in the lead female role, but Shalini, the lead actress of the original, insisted that she should also star in the remake.
 Fazil initially approached Abbas for the lead role, but due to mismanagement created by Abbas' manager with call sheets, Vijay was selected instead.
-Filming began in October 1997, after Vijay completed shooting for his another romantic drama movie Ninaithen Vandhai (1998), and was completed during early December 1997, after which it was set to release on 19th of December 1997.
+Filming began in October 1997, after Vijay completed shooting for his another romantic drama movie Ninaithen Vandhai (1998), and was completed during early December 1997, after which it was set to release on 19 December 1997.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics written by Palani Bharathi.
 Ilayaraja later reused the whole soundtrack for Telugu film Preminchedi Endukamma (1999).
-The audio rights were acquired by Star Music India, Pyramid Music Ayngaran and Rajshri Tamil.
+The audio rights were acquired by Star Music India, Pyramid Audio Ayngaran and Rajshri Tamil.